leanprover/fp-lean/functional-programming-lean/src/programs-proofs/arrays-termination.md

 Even though no argument to the function decreases on each call, `arr.size - i` decreases toward zero.

 Lean can be instructed to use another expression for termination by providing a `termination_by` clause at the end of a definition.
-The `termination_by` clause has two components: names for the functions arguments and an expression using those names that should decrease on each call.
+The `termination_by` clause has two components: names for the function's arguments and an expression using those names that should decrease on each call.
 For `arrayMapHelper`, the final definition looks like this:
 ```lean
 {{#example_decl Examples/ProgramsProofs/Arrays.lean ArrayMapHelperOk}}